Healthdirect Free Australian health advice you can count on.

 Your gender identity is how you feel about yourself.
 It reflects your experiences and your sense of self.
 Your gender might be the same or different to the sex you were given at birth.
 There are many ways to experience gender and it may change over time.

-Your sex is assigned to you at birth based on your external genitals.
+Your sex is assigned to you at birth based on your external anatomy.
 That is, whether you have a penis or vagina.
 Most people will be male or female.
 Those with ambiguous genitals may be labelled intersex or another term.

 What is trans?